Vyral/base-template/_posts/2019-07-18-everything-buyers-and-sellers-should-know-about-short-sales.md

 2:18 - Why short sales can be advantageous for those faced with financial hardship

-2:33 - The first factor to consider when thinking about a short sale: Credit
+2:33 - The first factor to consider when thinking about a short sale: credit

-3:08 - The second factor to consider when thinking about a short sale: Taxes
+3:08 - The second factor to consider when thinking about a short sale: caxes

-5:29 - The third factor to consider when thinking about a short sale: Deficiency
+5:29 - The third factor to consider when thinking about a short sale: deficiency

 8:11 - How buyers can benefit from short sales

-8:52 - A few closing words.
+8:52 - A few closing words

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.